Throughout the month of February, AOII will honor and celebrate Black History Month through education, reflection and more.

 Amplify Black Voices

 In 2021, with the help of encouraging sisters, we comprised a list of resources that celebrate and showcase Black joy and excellence.
-We continued this list during 2022 and this year we are continuing this list with more topics!
+We continued this list during 2022 and this year we are continuing this list, once again, with more topics!

 Below are a list of these continued updated resources.
 Check back every Tuesday for more and follow along with social media to share your own as we want to hear from you!

 Books To Read